Pilaton/vscode-npm-lens/README.md

 - **Deprecated warnings** — Get notified when using deprecated packages
 - **Package info** — View basic information about any package
 - **Size analysis** — Calculate the total size impact of your dependencies
-- **Download statistics** — View weekly download counts with sparkline charts
+- **Download statistics** — View weekly download counts for each package
 - **Theme aware** — Adapts seamlessly to your VS Code theme

 ## 📥 Installation